 The first is to scan the documents and email them to: [email protected]

-The third way is to upload the files to our on-line servers by UPLOAD HERE.
+The second way is to upload the files to our on-line servers by UPLOAD HERE.

 You will be contacted by an FOP44 Employee Representative.
 We will interview you for your response and you will be asked to write (in your own words) your own response to the Administrative Inquiry, but DO NOT TURN THAT ONE IN!
 You will be asked to send it to your FOP44 Employee Representative in one of the ways stated above.

 Once we have reviewed your response draft, you will be contacted by a Representative who will discuss any possible changes before assisting with editing the response.
 Your representative will email the final draft for your approval.
 At this time the representative can print and provide a copy in person or you may do so yourself depending on time and location.